nanochess/Toledo-Atomchess/readme.txt

 Toledo Atomchess allows the player to play against the computer, the computer only plays basic legal chess movements, no promotion, no castling and no enpassant.
-All this in 392 bytes bootable from a floppy disk or 383 bytes if using the COM file.
+All this in 356 bytes bootable from a floppy disk or 352 bytes if using the COM file.
+Also there is a HACK mode version reaching 328 bytes with COM file, or 332 bytes bootable.

-Toledo Atomchess Reloaded allows full chess movements and currently sizes up to 779 bytes.
+Toledo Atomchess Reloaded plays full chess movements and currently sizes up to 779 bytes.
+It hasn't been optimized further because of lack of time.

 Check the source code for further details.